WoW-CMS/docs/src/blizzcms/getting-started.md

     - Enable extensions: bcmath - curl - gd - gmp - mbstring - mysqli - openssl - soap - zip
 - **Composer 2.4+**

-::: info INFORMATION
+::: note NOTE
-The CMS requires that you have a wow server pre-installed with its respective databases.
+The CMS requires that you have a World of Wacraft server pre-installed with its respective databases.
 :::

-::: danger WARNING
+::: warning NOTICES
 You must have **strict mode** disabled in MySQL/MariaDB to the values `NO_ZERO_IN_DATE`, `NO_ZERO_DATE` and `STRICT_TRANS_TABLES`.
 To check and disable it, you can follow the guide below [How to disable strict mode](../blizzcms/guides/database/disable-strict-mode.md)
 :::